 Dog parks – the cons

-Everyone has a story about the downside of dog parks.
-While these stories of fights, dogs escaping or getting injured by broken fences and other hazards are common, there are also some other negatives to think about before visiting a park.
+Everyone has a story about the disadvantages of dog parks.
+While these stories of fights, dogs escaping or getting injured by broken fences, and other hazards are common, there are also some other negatives to think about before visiting a park.

-- Illness, infection and bacteria – Even the best run dog park can suffer at the hands of an irresponsible dog owner.
-Dogs can easily transmit viruses, kennel cough and intestinal infections to every dog in the park.
+- Illness, infection, and bacteria – Even the best run dog parks can suffer at the hands of irresponsible dog owners.
+Dogs can easily transmit viruses, kennel cough, and intestinal infections to every dog in the park.
 Vaccinating your dog is essential.
-If you have an old dog, puppy or dog with low immunity take a pass on a dog park date.
+If you have an old dog, puppy, or dog with low immunity, take a pass on a dog park date.

-- Small and large – Unless your dog park has a separate area from small dogs, think carefully before bringing a tiny dog to a park that has lots of big dogs in it.
-Even if your little dog is socially adept, lots of larger dogs running around can easily and unintentionally injure a smaller counterpart.
+- Small and large – Unless your dog park has a separate area for small dogs, think carefully before bringing a tiny dog to a park that has lots of big dogs in it.
+Even if your little dog is socially adept, many larger dogs running around can easily and unintentionally injure a smaller counterpart.

-- Disagreements – Unfortunately when dogs have conflicts they often result in a bite, cut or wound of some type.
-While serious fights are not frequent, even rough play can result in an injured dog.
+- Disagreements – Unfortunately, when dogs have conflicts, they often result in a bite, cut, or wound of some type.
+While serious fights are not frequent, even rough behavior can result in an injured dog.
 Injuries can be a real pain and take weeks to fully heal, especially if your dog has access to them and can lick the wound.

 Dog parks pros and cons

 There’s no doubt that dog parks offer a convenient way to exercise your dog.
-They provide both mental and physical exercise, and as an added benefit you and your dog get to socialise together.
+They provide both mental and physical exercise and stimulation, and as an added benefit, you and your dog get to socialize together.

 However, dog parks aren’t for everyone.
 Don’t feel bad if your dog isn’t social or if they are a bit too pushy to be trusted in a big group.
-Exercising your dog on-leash isn’t the end of the world.
-What’s more, if you get to know your dog park well you still may be able to use it in quiet times or with dogs that have a similar play style to your own.
+Exercising your dog on a leash isn’t the end of the world.
+What’s more, if you get to know your dog park well, you still may be able to use it in quiet times or with dogs that have a similar play style to your own pet.